snandiDS/prokseq-deprecated/README.md

 	Step 3: Install dependencies.
 	   Please download the dependencies from github [https://github.com/snandiDS/prokseq].
-Store the files and folders in depend directory.
+Store the files and folders in the depend directory.
 	   And also install the R and the R bioconductor packages.
 	   Though the pipeline is written in Python3.6, but some packages used in the pipeline require Python2.7.
-	   Therefore, it is adviced to install Python2.
+	   Therefore, it is advised to install Python2.
 The program should find python2 and python (python3) in the env PATH.
-After installing Python2, to make the life easier, we recommend create
+After installing Python2, to make life easier, we recommend create

 	Step 4: Create virtual environment
 	   conda create -n yourenvname python=3.6